 - Do Raids!
 Raids are a primary source of Rare Candy and they are a clear path to stocking up with Rare Candy

 - Do PvP!
 There is a chance you can get Rare Candies from completing Trainer Battles, both from Basic and Premium reward tracks.

 - Find Field Research tasks that reward it!
 You can usue The Silph Road’s Research Task tracker to find relevant tasks.

 Rare Candy FAQ

-How many Rare Candies drop in a raid battle?
+How many Rare Candies drop from a Raid?

-Niantic has confirmed that all Raid Drops, including Rare Candy, will be determined by several factors that include your battle performance, gym affiliation, raid boss, etc… It’s expected that 1-3 RC should drop per raid.
+Niantic has confirmed that all Raid Drops, including Rare Candy, are determined by several factors that include your battle performance, gym affiliation, raid boss.
+You get anywhere from 1 to 3 Rare Candy from Raid Bosses.

 Is there any Pokémon that can’t use Rare Candies?

-No, you can use RC on all currently available Pokémon species, including Regional Pokémon, Ditto, ultra-rare hatches, Legendaries and Mythical Pokémon.
+No, you can use Rare Candy on all currently available Pokémon species, including Regional Pokémon, Ditto, ultra-rare hatches, Legendary and Mythical Pokémon.